dcdominiak/dcdominiak.github.io/_posts/2017-10-22-udacity-aind-lessons-learned-3.md

 $$
 {% endraw %}

-A filter’s output “pixels” are called its activation map, and each CNN layer contains many such maps.
+A filter's output “pixels” are called its activation map, and each CNN layer contains many such maps.

 ### Strategy for dropout during training of a CNN